alonbril/Inventory-Management/README.md

 2. *In Terminal run*: pip install pandas

-3.*In Terminal run*: python app.py
+3. *In Terminal run*: python app.py

 ********
 ***Owend by: alonbril***